Republic (Plato): Place in Plato's corpus

-The Republic is generally placed in the middle period of Plato's dialogues—that is, it is believed to be written after the early period dialogues but before the late period dialogues.
-However, the distinction of this group from the early dialogues is not as clear as the distinction of the late dialogues from all the others.
-Nonetheless, Ritter, Arnim, and Baron—with their separate methodologies—all agreed that the Republic was well distinguished, along with Parmenides, Phaedrus and Theaetetus.
+The Republic is generally placed in the middle period of Plato's dialogues.
+However, the distinction of the middle dialogues from the early dialogues is not as clear as the distinction of the late dialogues from all the others.
+Nonetheless, Ritter, Arnim, and Baron—each adopting separate methodologies—agree that the Republic was well distinguished, along with Parmenides, Phaedrus and Theaetetus.

-However, the first book of the Republic, which shares many features with earlier dialogues, is thought to have originally been written as a separate work, and then the remaining books were conjoined to it, perhaps with modifications to the original of the first book.
+The first book of the Republic, which shares many features with earlier dialogues, is thought to have originally been written as a separate work, with the remaining books were conjoined to it, perhaps with modifications to the original of the first book.